Lukeasargen/GarbageML/readme.md

 Stats: 2527 images, 501 glass, 594 paper, 403 cardboard, 482 plastic, 410 metal, 137 trash

-I downsampled the images to speed up the image loading pipeine.
+I downsampled the images to speed up the image loading pipeline.
 You can see how that is done in [resize.py](resize.py).

 Sample of the dataset with labels and predictions (resnet18).